Boat Launching Facilities Grant

 Grants and loans are awarded on a competitive basis as funding allows.

-Grants are made to qualifying public agencies to fund facilities such as boat launching ramps, boarding floats, and associated parking areas, restrooms, and lighting for motorized and non-motorized boaters.
+Grants are made to qualifying public agencies to fund facilities such as boat launching ramps, boarding floats, associated parking areas, restrooms, and lighting for motorized and non-motorized boaters.

 Loans are made to qualifying public and private entities to pay for improvements to marinas.